markwoodhall/vim-figwheel/README.md

 This enables you to do a few things:

 * Start Figwheel from vim.

-*  -`:FigwheelStart` will start the default cljsbuild
+    *`:FigwheelStart` will start the default cljsbuild.
-*  -`:FigwheelStart "dev" "devcards"` will start the cljsbuilds defined with the "dev" and "devcards" ids.
+    *`:FigwheelStart "dev" "devcards"` will start the cljsbuilds defined with the "dev" and "devcards" ids.
 * Stop Figwheel from vim.
 * Reset Figwheel from vim.
 * Clean Figwheel from vim.